SatwikDutta/SatwikDutta.github.io/_pages/about.md

 * On <font color="blue">April 10, 2020</font>, I successfully defended by **Masters Thesis** in Electrical Engineering at UT Dallas.
 * On <font color="blue">Feb 19, 2020</font>, my first **research abstract** as a co-author was presented at the Signal Analytics Workshop, [2020 Motor Speech Conference](https://www.madonna.org/motor-speech-conference).

-Open for Internship/Job
+Open for Internship or Job
 ------

-Currently, I am available for a Summer Internship in 2021.
+Currently, I am available for a <font color="red">Summer Internship in 2021</font>.